Rockmed1/REACT_C/23-Inventory-project/inventory-project/scope.md

 (what libraries we will use)

-- NextJs
+- Framework: NextJs
+- Global local state: Context API or redux
-- Tailwind
+- CSS: Tailwind
-- Supabase for database
+- Database: Supabase
-- NextAuth for authentication (possibly clerk)
+- Authentication: NextAuth (possibly clerk)

 #### Website personality: